 — commissions give me the opportunity to create a more personalized work of art.

-I enjoy commissioned artwork.
-It gives me the opportunity to create a work of art that is more meaningful and personal to one.
+Commissioned artwork provides an opportunity to create a work of art that is more meaningful and personal.

 Most commissions begin with you using the contact form on my website, emailing, or calling me to let me know that you are interested in a custom artwork.
 A simple description of what you are looking for submitted to me (a Commission Inquiry).
 Then, there is the usual back and forth discussions.
 If you desire to meet with me personally, and can meet me in Bend, Oregon, that works, too.
 Once we arrive at a mutual understanding as to the fundamentals of the artwork itself, as well as a budget, I send you a Commission Summary.
 Upon your acceptance and deposit, I add the project to my artwork rotation.